 The potential shift towards a fully sustainable shooting industry

-While the transition has already begun, there’s immense potential for the entire shooting industry to embrace sustainability fully:
+While the transition has already begun, there’s immense potential for the entire shooting industry to embrace sustainability to the fullest.

 - Eco-conscious Infrastructure: Beyond the pigeons, shooting ranges might incorporate green technologies, including solar-powered trap machines or water harvesting systems.

-- Holistic Sustainability: The industry could adopt a holistic approach to sustainability, encompassing everything from the materials used in guns and ammunition to the food served at shooting events.
+- Holistic Sustainability: The industry could adopt a holistic approach to sustainability, encompassing everything from the materials used in guns, ammunition and accessories to the food served at shooting events.

 - Education and Advocacy: Future generations of shooters might be introduced to the sport with a strong emphasis on environmental stewardship, ensuring that eco-friendly practices are ingrained from the onset.